 Wade also describes the real skill and challenge of fishing in various environments.
 For example, Bourne does a nice job of keeping the newbie angler informed about how to “hook a fish,” to the real feeling of success which is the motive for any successful angler.

-This how-to-fish book's chapters are arranged logically with instructive and truly useful prose that rings true if you ever caught a fish with family or friends.
+The book’s chapters are arranged logically with instructive and truly useful prose that rings true if you ever caught a fish with family or friends.